Are you struggling to feel worthy and fulfilled?

 You feel stressed, anxious, overwhelmed, inadequate, unfulfilled, or any of the above.

-But eek, therapy?
+But eek, counselling?
+Really?
 For me?

 I’m not gonna beat around the bush here: starting therapy can be intimidating.
 You might be worried that you’ll feel or look awkward in therapy, that you won’t know where to start, or that you’re scared that you’ll open a “whole can of worms” that you won’t be able to control.
 Or, perhaps, you might be telling yourself that your problems aren’t ‘big enough’ for therapy.